 Facebook has also partnered with the Poynter Institute, launching its “disputed” tag to attach to any stories considered false by fact-checking organisations.
 Stories flagged by Facebook will be passed on for further fact-checking to determine if they require censoring.

 More than 60 fact-checking organisations have been launched across six continents, courtesy of the IFCN.
 Of those organisations, 25 are signatories of the IFCN’s Code of Principles – a minimum requirement for being accepted by Facebook as a third-party fact checker.
 This in itself means Facebook is controlled by less than 25 organisations to monitor and shape international viewpoints.

-The Google-IFCN partnership was announced shortly prior to social media giants’ executives from Twitter, Facebook and Google were scheduled to testify before the Senate and House Intelligence Committees on the Russian meddling fiasco.
-This could be viewed as a move to appease the powers above, that they will comply with and enforce future internet censorship.
+The Google-IFCN partnership was announced shortly prior to social media giant executives from Twitter, Facebook and Google testifying before the Senate and House Intelligence Committees on the Russian meddling fiasco.
+This could be viewed as a move to appease the powers above, that they will comply with and enforce future Internet censorship.